illinoistech-itm/jhajek/itmo-340-540/week-04/lab.md

 ## Outcome

+This assignment will expose the user and give them the ability to explain the process a packet takes across the internet via the `traceroute` tool.

 ## Questions

 Perform a Traceroute between source and destination on the same continent at three different hours of the day.
 Include a screenshot of the output you are using to answer the questions.
+On Windows use: `tracert` on Mac use: `traceroute`.

 ## Screenshot 1